Elias-Ladenburger/Productivity-Extension/README.md

 	- redirect to another ***website***.
 	- format the original website (e.g. create a red border as a visible warning).
 	- send regular notifications (e.g. give me a popup every x minutes).

+### Configure working times
+You can choose to trigger a rule only when you are working.
+This is especially helpful if you use your device for work and leisure.

 ### Browse productively
 Whenever you visit one of the sites for which you have previously created a rule, the rule will be executed, forcing you to be more conscious in your browsing habits.